KenKundert/proposed_nt_tests/README.rst

 load_in (str):
     This is a string that will be fed into a NestedText load function.
-This string should be NestedText, though it may contain errors.
+This string contain a *NestedText* document, though those that document may contain errors.

 load_out (None | str | list | dict):
     The expected output from the NestedText load function if no errors are